 Risks Performance Standard Performance Indicator Monitoring & Evaluation Minimize impacts and/or interactions to ESA listed fish Hatchery operations comply with all state and federal regulations.
-Hatchery juveniles are raised to smolt-size (15.0 fish/lb) and released from the hatchery at a time that fosters rapid migration downstream.
+Hatchery juveniles are raised to smolt-size (15.0 fish/lb) and released from the WAF at a time that fosters rapid migration downstream.
 Mass mark fish for targeted fisheries.
 Monitor size, number, date of release and mass mark quality.
 Artificial production facilities are operated in compliance with all applicable fish health guidelines, facility operation standards and protocols including IHOT, Co-managers Fish Health Policy and drug usage mandates from the Federal Food and Drug Administration Hatchery goal is to prevent the introduction, amplification or spread of fish pathogens that might negatively affect the health of both hatchery and naturally reproducing stocks and to produce healthy smolts that will contribute to the goals of this facility.
-Pathologists from USF&WS Lower Columbia River Fish Health Center monitor program monthly.
-Exams performed at each life stage may include tests for virus, bacteria, parasites and/or pathological changes, as needed Ensure hatchery operations comply with state and federal water quality and quantity standards through proper environmental monitoring NPDES permit compliance YN water right permit compliance Flow and discharge reported in monthly NPDES reports.
+Pathologists from USF&WS Lower Columbia River Fish Health Center monitor WAF program monthly.
+Exams performed at pre-smolt and smolt life stage which will include tests for virus, bacteria, parasites and/or pathological changes, as needed Ensure hatchery operations comply with state and federal water quality and quantity standards through proper environmental monitoring The WAF will be operated under the "Federal Aquaculture Facilities and Aquaculture Facilities Located in Indian Country within the Boundaries of the State of Washington' National Pollution Discharge Elimination System (NPDES) general permit (WAG- 130021) administered by the U.S. Environmental Protection Agency (EPA).
+Flow and discharge reported in monthly NPDES reports.
+Water rights will be formalized through a trust water right with the Department of Ecology.
+Monitoring and measurement of water usage will be reported in monthly NPDES reports.
+Wahkiacus Acclimation Facility.
+A new Klickitat River water right permit has been obtained for this site from DOE.
+S4-34554P.
 Water withdrawals and in-stream water diversion structures for hatchery facility will not affect spawning behavior of natural populations or impact juveniles.
-Hatchery intake structures will meet state and federal guidelines when located in fish-bearing streams.
-Barrier and intake structure compliance assessed and needed fixes are prioritized.
+WAF intake structures will meet state and federal guidelines when located in fish- bearing streams.
+Daily monitoring to ensure in-stream intakes are functioning properly and within compliance.
 Hatchery operations comply with ESA responsibilities YN completes an HGMP and is issued a federal and state permit when applicable.
 Identified in HGMP and Biological Opinion for hatchery operations.
 Harvest of hatchery-produced fish minimizes impact to wild populations Harvest is regulated to meet appropriate biological assessment criteria.
 Mass mark juvenile hatchery fish prior to release to enable state agencies to implement selective fisheries.
 Harvests are monitored by agencies and tribes to provide up to date information.